lsandini/cgmsim-www/docs/nightscout/profile.md

 # Accessing the Profile editor

-Upon creation of the Nightscout website, you are prompted to enter a "Default Profile" before the website is ready to use.
-You can later access the profile editor again by clicking the central icon (or "hamburger") on the upper right corner of Nightscout.
+After the "standard" deployment of a Nightscout website, you are prompted to enter a "Default Profile" before the website is ready to be used.

+When "spawning" or deploying Nightscout with CGMSIM, we take care of this step for you.
+You can access the profile editor again by clicking the central icon (or "hamburger") on the upper right corner of Nightscout.

-The Profile editor allows you to create a basal insulin infusion profile, to simulate an insulin pump.
+The Profile editor allows you to create or modify a basal insulin infusion profile, to simulate an insulin pump.

 ![Menu](../img/careportal.jpg)